 Dr Donald Van Fossan joined Dr Betsill in the Neurology Department in 1989.
 Dr Van Fossan was a graduate from St Louis University School of Medicine and served his residency in Neurology at the University of California in Davis.

-On May 1st, 1989, a merger was accomplished between the Springfield Clinic and the Hillsboro Medical Center.
+On May 1st, 1989, an affiliation was accomplished between the Springfield Clinic and the Hillsboro Medical Center.

 The staff in Hillsboro includes: Dr. Barbara Mulch who was a graduate from the University of Illinois College of Medicine, Chicago, and served her residency in Internal Medicine at Ohio State University Hospitals; Dr. Walter Williams who is a graduate of St. Louis University School of Medicine and served his residency at St. John's Mercy Hospital in St. Louis; Dr Douglas Byers who is a graduate of Southern Illinois University School of Medicine and who served his residency in Family Practice at St. Joseph's Hospital in Manson City, IA; Dr. Robert Mulch who graduated from Rush Medical School in Chicago and served his residency in Family Practice at Riverside Methodist Hospital in Columbus, OH.
 Hillsboro Medical Center, now joined with Springfield Clinic, serves satellite medical offices in Raymond and Greenville, IL.